alesskerbinek/FlightSimPanel/README.md

 # FlightSimPanel
 Flight simulator peripheral units

-More on the DokuWiki coming soon... or just here in [READMEs](NavCom/)
+More on the DokuWiki coming soon... or just here in READMEs.
+This is a test link to [NavCom](NavCom/) page.
+There you can read the datails about the directory contents.

 This is a test image to check whether adding images work